Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-overwrite-property-in-an-object.md

 This user object is used to keep track of all the users and their status.

-But what should we do when we want to set the online status to true?
+But what should we do when we want to set the online status to true, but the original one to remain false?

 There are multiple good answers to this question, but I'll show you the easiest way to do this in this article.